Milton Berle: Late career

 On April 14, 1979, Berle guest-hosted NBC's Saturday Night Live.
 Berle's long-standing reputation for taking control of an entire television production—whether invited to do so or not—was a cause of stress on the set.
-In addition, he appeared skeptical about the show's satirical bent.
+He appeared skeptical about the show's satirical bent.
 One of the show's writers, Rosie Shuster, described the rehearsals for the Berle SNL show and the telecast as "watching a comedy train accident in slow motion on a loop."
-Upstaging, camera mugging, doing spit-takes, inserting old comedy bits, and climaxing the show with a maudlin performance of "September Song" complete with a pre-arranged standing ovation (something producer Lorne Michaels had never sanctioned) resulted in Berle being banned from hosting the show again.
-The episode was also barred from being rerun until surfacing in 2003 because Michaels thought it brought down the show's reputation.
+Upstaging, camera mugging, doing spit-takes, inserting old comedy bits, and climaxing the show with a maudlin performance of "September Song" complete with a pre-arranged standing ovation, something producer Lorne Michaels had never sanctioned, resulted in Berle being banned from hosting the show again.
+The episode was barred from being rerun until surfacing in 2003 because Michaels thought it brought down the show's reputation.

-As a guest star on The Muppet Show, Berle was memorably upstaged by the heckling theater critics Statler and Waldorf.
+As a guest star on The Muppet Show, Berle was upstaged by the heckling theater critics Statler and Waldorf.

 The Statler and Waldorf puppets were reportedly inspired by a recurring character named Sidney Spritzer, portrayed by comedian Irving Benson, who regularly heckled Berle from a theater box seat during episodes of The Milton Berle Show in the 1960s.
 Berle later made a cameo appearance in The Muppet Movie (1979), playing a used car salesman who trades Fozzie Bear’s 1951 Studebaker for a station wagon.

 In 1974, Berle had a minor altercation with a younger actor/comedian Richard Pryor when both appeared as guests on The Mike Douglas Show.
 At the time, Berle was discussing the emotional fallout from an experience he had with impregnating a woman to whom he was not married, having to then decide whether or not they would keep the child.
 During his talk, Pryor let out a laugh, to which Berle took exception and confronted him, stating, "I wish, I wish, Richard, that I could have laughed at that time at your age when I was your age, the way you just laughed now, but I just couldn't ...
 I told you this nine years ago, and now I'll tell you on the air in front of millions of people: Pick your spots, baby."
 This prompted Pryor to mockingly quip back, "All right, sweetheart" in a Humphrey Bogart voice.